 As an actress, I had the pleasure of performing on the stages of The Abbey Theatre, Smock Alley and many others.
 Most recently, I was delighted to take part in The Visiting Hour at the Gate Theatre.

 I feel very lucky about the life I built in Dublin and it’s very much my home now.
-I’m looking forward to being able to share my new film Debutante with audiences in Ireland and beyond.
+I’m looking forward to sharing my new film Debutante with audiences in Ireland and beyond.